 Joint pain and inflammation are common characteristics of arthritis.
 While many individuals use prescription medications to manage their discomfort, other lifestyle modifications such as dietary changes, regular exercise, and herbal supplements may help as well.
 In particular, certain herbs appear to minimize joint pain more so than others.
 Although clinical studies on the effectiveness of using the following herbal remedies for joint pain have been limited, the research that has been performed is promising.
-The following are 5 herbal remedies that may minimize joint pain:
+The following 5 plants that help control joint pain.

 The yellow spice commonly used in Indian food has an orange pulp within its stem, which is where the plant compound curcumin is housed.
 This powerful agent has demonstrated an ability to reduce chronic inflammation caused by rheumatoid arthritis.
 Yet, because the body can only absorb so much curcumin, its benefits may be limited.

 Oils can be distilled from the eucalyptus plant and used for anti-inflammatory properties.
 They are also believed to hold antiviral and antibacterial benefits.
 The tannins and flavonoids within the leaves are antioxidants, which could help to minimize the joint inflammation and pain experienced in arthritis.
 Eucalyptus oil can be diffused or added to a warm bath, though many individuals have an allergy to the plant.

 Hailing from the bark of the Boswellia tree, frankincense has an aromatic quality, making it a popular ingredient in perfumes and incense.
 It can be inhaled, applied directly to the skin, or taken as a supplement.
 The herb is also believed to prevent leukotrienes, the compounds responsible for inflammation.
 It has even been shown to be as effective as NSAIDs for addressing joint pain in conditions like osteoarthritis and rheumatoid arthritis, but with fewer side effects.